HoussemDellai/aca-course/06_create_aca_apps_bicep/Readme.md

 You need to create a resource group.
 Then you run the following caommands to create the following resources:
 1. Log Analytics workspace
 2. Container Apps Environment
+3. Container Apps container for backend app using a sample docker image from Github registry (GHCR)
-3. Container Apps container using a sample docker image from MCR registry
+3. Container Apps container for frontend app using a sample docker image from Github registry (GHCR)

 <img src="images/resources.png">